anabelisam/readme.md/README.md

-Sahil Hussain says this Community is amazing.
+Sahil Hussain says that this Community is amazing.